hollyhudson/cmdline-class/students_home/cheatsheet.md

 </tr>
 </table>

-You can set nicknames for hosts in `/etc/hosts` if you're feeling brave.
+You can set up nicknames and settings for hosts you frequently log into in your <tt>~/.ssh/config</tt> file.

 <img src="https://imgs.xkcd.com/comics/im_an_idiot.png" width="450">